-An enthusiastic contributor to Brighton’s vibrant live literature scene, Nina regularly appears at events such as Grit Lit and Ace Stories, and has also contributed original short stories to spoken word events.
-Her work has been covered in the press in outlets as varied as the Guardian, Brighton Magazine, Books for Scotland and The Glasgow Herald, who remarked of her debut: ‘It’s about time we had a female Irvine Welsh.’
+An enthusiastic and committed writer, de la Mer regularly appears at salons such as Grit Lit and Ace Stories, has contributed original short stories to spoken word events and has helped judge several writing competitions.
+Her work has been covered in the press in outlets as varied as the Guardian, Hello!
+Magazine, The Daily Record and The Herald, whose reviewer remarked of her debut: ‘It’s about time we had a female Irvine Welsh.’